-One way you might get into the beauty industry is by enrolling in a beauty apprenticeship.
+One popular entry route into this vibrant industry is through undertaking a beauty apprenticeship: enrolling in a beauty apprenticeship.
 But how long do they last?

 So, how long does a beauty apprenticeship last?